Mandan to determine future of high school site; public meeting set Tuesday

 The City Commission voted in February to work with the school and park districts along with Stantec and ICON Architects to identify future redevelopment opportunities for the 18-acre site in the heart of the city.
 The plan will include the high school and the surrounding parking lot, while also incorporating the nearby Brave Center and All Seasons Arena, which will remain community and school facilities.

-A public information and input meeting is scheduled from 6-8 p.m.
-Tuesday in the Mandan High School Gymnasium.
+A public information and input meeting was scheduled Tuesday in the Mandan High School Gymnasium.
 There also will be other opportunities for public input between now and mid-August at community events such as Touch a Truck and Art in the Park.

 A $100,000 federal grant through the North Dakota Main Street Initiative is funding the study.
 A project website has been created.
 It can be accessed at bit.ly/3lCebiA.